JackBilbo/lxn-discus/README.md

 <strong>Dynamic Overspeed Warning:</strong>

 The speedtape gauge  shows a dynamic estimation of Vne translated to indicated airspeed as "red zone".
-Additionally the background of the speed tape will gradually turn orange as your speed ghet's closer to Vne.
+Additionally the background of the speed tape will gradually turn orange as your speed get's closer to Vne.

 <strong>Reworked Digital Variometer</strong>